Triston Casas: Professional career

 The Red Sox invited Casas to spring training as a non-roster player in 2022.
 He returned to Worcester to start the season.
 In May 2022, he was ranked 18th in the list of baseball's top 100 prospects by Baseball America.
 Casas sustained a high ankle sprain in mid-May, causing him to miss over a month of playing time.
 The Red Sox promoted Casas to the major leagues on September 4, and he made his MLB debut that day.
-In 27 games with Boston, he batted .197 with five home runs and 12 RBIs.
-In 72 games with Triple-A Worcester, he batted .273 with 11 home runs and 38 RBIs.
+In his debut, Casas recorded his first career hit, a single off of John King of the Texas Rangers.
+Two days later, he hit his first career home run off of J. T. Chargois of the Tampa Bay Rays.
+In 27 games with Boston, he batted .197 with five home runs and 12 RBI.
+In 72 games with Triple-A Worcester, he batted .273 with 11 home runs and 38 RBI.
 After the season, he played for Tigres del Licey in the Dominican Winter League.

-In January 2023, he was ranked 29th in the Baseball America list of top 100 prospects.
+In January 2023, Casas was ranked 29th in the Baseball America list of top 100 prospects.
+Casas was Boston's opening day first baseman to start the 2023 season.
+However, he struggled in the first month of his first full major league season, hitting only .137 over 24 games in April.
+However, once April ended, Casas turned it around and established himself as the Red Sox' regular first baseman.
+For the month of July, he received the AL Rookie of the Month Award after batting .348 with seven home runs and 13 RBI in 21 games.
+In mid-August, he missed two games at Yankee Stadium due to a tooth infection.
+Casas was placed on the injured list on September 16 due to right shoulder inflammation.
+Two days later, Casas was shut down by the Red Sox, ending his rookie season.
+He batted .263 with 24 home runs and 65 RBI over 132 games.
+He was subsequently named a finalist for a Silver Slugger Award, and for the American League Rookie of the Year Award.

+Casas began the 2024 season as Boston's regular first baseman.
+Through 22 games, he had six home runs and 10 RBI, then was placed on the injured list on April 21 due to a rib injury.
+A fractured rib was subsequently diagnosed, with no clear timetable for his return to the team.
+On April 27, he was transferred to the 60-day injured list.
+Casas was activated on August 16.